LabMobi/labcomponents-android/docs/components/theme.md

 The theme also provides mappings from our design system's colors Material design system's colors.
 This makes it easier to use Material components that are not supported by our component library.

+# Light and Dark mode

+The base theme has support for `light` and `dark` modes.
+There are 3 types of themes available:
+1. Light -> The light theme color palette is used all the time
+2. Dark -> The dark theme color palette is used all the time
+3. DayNight -> The color palette changes based on the system UI mode setting.
+The application automatically switches between light and dark modes.

 # Component styles

 Components can also define an additional `LabComponents` style that directly depends on `MaterialComponents` theme and bypasses the entire `Lab` theme.